gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 This can also be configured via the `JWT_REFRESH` environment variable (the value is in minutes).
 If `JWT_REFRESH` is set to 0 then the refresh is disabled.
 * OAuth scopes - scopes owned by the current user, used to check if the user has the scope required for each request.
 See `scope` in [Routes](#routes).
 * Backend session cookies - all session cookies sent by backend services.
+* Business Services OAuth tokens - JSON Web Token (JWT) exchanged and used to access re-use services bound to the application router

 **Note:** If the JWT is close to expiration and the session is still active a JWT refresh will be triggered in `JWT_REFRESH` minutes before expiration.
 `JWT_REFRESH` is an environment variable stating the number of minutes before the JWT expiration the refresh will be triggered.
 The default value is 5 minutes.